centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-manage.md

 ## Performing actions on a map

-You can perform actions on each standard map and geographic view you have access to.
-Use the following procedures if you need to edit the map properties, share or delete a map.
+You can perform actions on any standard map and geographic view you have access to.
+Use the following procedures if you need to edit map properties, share or delete a map.

 > The features to share and to copy a map URL are not available on a geographic view.